liferay/liferay-docs/discover/portal/articles/110-collaboration/03-adaptive-media/01-installing-adaptive-media.markdown

 +$$$

-**Note:** Since the Adaptive Media app is installed by default, Liferay DXP Fix Packs and Liferay Portal CE GA releases will contain any updates to the app.
+**Note:** Since the Adaptive Media app is installed by default, it's updated via Liferay DXP Fix Packs and Liferay Portal CE GA releases.
+Using [Liferay Marketplace](https://web.liferay.com/marketplace) to update the app on Liferay DXP 7.1 causes an error.
-Using
-[Liferay Marketplace](https://web.liferay.com/marketplace)
-to update the app on Liferay DXP 7.1 causes an error.